SprintHive/income-docs/api/v2/CreateIncomeVerificationRequest.md

 ### declaration.nettIncome

-The applicant's net take home pay as per their payslip or bank statement This is generally a required field.
+The applicant's net take home pay as per their payslip or bank statement This is a required field.
+It must be a positive number.
+It cannot be 0, negative or blank.
 See [here](IncomeFromBankStatementAndPayslip.md) for when it can become optional.

 ### declaration.payCycleInDays

-How often the applicant gets paid (e.g. 7 for weekly, 14 for fortnightly, 30 for monthly)
+How often the applicant gets paid (e.g. 7 for weekly, 14 for fortnightly, 30 for monthly) This is an optional field, but when it is specified it must be a positive integer.
+It cannot be 0 or negative.

 > Defaults to 30